Infertility Support in Northern California

 Schedule an appointment with a fertility counselor

 Please don’t wait too long on this one.
 Often, individuals or couples wait until they are at the crisis point before seeking the help of a fertility counselor.
 This is such a shame.
 The reality is that signing up with a counselor during the beginning phases of your diagnosis is one of the best infertility support gifts you can give yourself.
 We recommend using the RESOLVE website or psychologytoday.com to find a fertility counselor in your area.
+Initially, the counselor – a licensed MFT or Psychologist who often has personal infertility experience – will help you sort out what your diagnosis means to you at the emotional level.
+She can also help you to navigate test results and treatment options along the way.
+If you begin to consider the use of an egg donor or embryo donor, the counselor will facilitate the process of working through those feelings.
+And, of course, your fertility counselor will be a wonderful ally to have on board if your romantic relationship begins to show the signs of the inevitable wear-and-tear the infertility roller coaster brings along on the ride.

 Find a relaxation practice that works for you

+The medical reality is that chronic stress does seem to have a negative effect on fertility.
+A body that is constantly experiencing hormonal fluctuations of the instinctual fight-or-flight response system (which happens when you’re stressed) has higher cortisol levels, increased inflammation and a suppressed immune system.
+Women under high-stress can even start skipping periods, which means they aren’t ovulating.
 Once of the best gifts you can give yourself is to begin exploring the realm of relaxation techniques to find the ones that resonates best with your interests and personality.
 From yoga classes, Tai Chi or Qi Gong – all of which incorporate breathing techniques – to meditating or taking walks outside in nature, all can help you keep those stress-levels in check.
 Not only will it support your fertility goals, these practices will help to substation your well-being for the rest of your life (and throughout your parenting journey!!!).

 Try getting acupuncture